hasherezade/libpeconv/README.md

 As well it can help you in dumping PEs from the memory, and rebuilding their IATs.

+WARNING: applications that use [MUI are not supported](https://github.com/hasherezade/libpeconv/issues/44).

 ### Basic example

 *The simplest usecase*: use libPeConv to manually load and run an EXE of you choice.